Regular exercise is crucial for the health and well-being of tortoises.

 Outdoor spaces are ideal for exercise because they replicate the tortoise’s natural environment.

-However, you need to ensure the environment is safe from toxic plants and predators that may pose a threat to your pet tortoise.
+However, you need to ensure the environment is safe from toxic plants and predators that may threaten your pet tortoise.

 Besides providing a natural environment for your tortoise to exercise, outdoor spaces allow a tortoise to bask in the sun to soak in the UVB light.
 However, you shouldn’t leave your tortoise out in the sun.

 Outdoor exercises require more hands-on management and supervision due to the dangers that open outdoor spaces pose.
-For instance, if your yard is not properly fenced, it may escape.
+For instance, it may escape if your yard is not properly fenced.